 Most Ace Attorney cases tend to follow the familiar pattern of three trial days with two investigations.
-That formula goes out the window in The Great Ace Attorney, as trials usually take place in a single day.
-I welcomed this change in gameplay structure, as it makes each trial much more immediate.
-You never have the chance to leave the courtroom to investigate and catch your breath, which increases the pressure you're under in every case.
+That formula goes out the window here, as trials usually take place in a single day.
+This is a welcome change in gameplay structure, as it makes each trial much more immediate.
+You never have the chance to leave the courtroom to investigate and catch your breath, which increases the pressure you’re under in every case.

 Another change to the trials is the jury system.
 Though the judge hands down the verdicts, the jury decides them.
 The developers take a very dim view of the suggestibility of jury members, as all of them are more than willing to call for a guilty verdict before all (or any) evidence has been presented.
 When this happens, you must give a closing argument to convince at least half the jury to reverse their verdict, which keeps the trial going.
 You do this by pointing out flaws in the reasoning of each jury member.
 This style of gameplay is also reflected in cross-examinations, as there is often more than one witness on the stand at a time.
-A similar system was used in the crossover game Ace Attorney vs. Professor Layton, and it is just as effective here.
+A similar system was used in the crossover game Professor Layton vs. Phoenix Wright: Ace Attorney, and it is just as effective here.

 Investigation sections work pretty much the same as always, with one big exception: Sherlock Holmes occasionally shows up to make some of his famous deductions.
 Unlike his literary counterpart, however, this version of Sherlock Holmes is unfortunately a little less than on point with his observations.
 By teaming up with him, you can point out where his deductions are slightly off the mark to derive the truth.
 It genuinely feels like you’re working together with the great Sherlock Holmes, and his dramatic choreography (reminiscent of Detective Cabanela in Ghost Trick) makes these sections a delight.

-All of the above speaks to Capcom's ability to put together a fantastic Ace Attorney game, something they've proven time and time again (Turnabout Big Top notwithstanding).
+All of the above speaks to Capcom’s ability to put together a fantastic Ace Attorney game, something they’ve proven time and time again (Turnabout Big Top notwithstanding).
 The question about this particular Ace Attorney game is how is the fan translation?
-And on the whole, it's pretty solid!
-The team at Scarlet Study has successfully captured the tone of Ace Attorney's official English localizations.
-The jokes are funny, and the characters are over the top and outrageous, as they should be.
+And on the whole, it’s pretty solid!
+The team at Scarlet Study has successfully captured the tone of Ace Attorney’s official English localizations.
+The jokes are funny, and the characters are outrageously over-the-top, as they should be.
 That said, there are areas where the translation falls a bit short of the mark.

 Rather than attempt to write period-appropriate dialogue, Scarlet Study has most characters speak in modern parlance, which occasionally undermines key characterizations.
 For example, Ryūnosuke, who comes off as extraordinarily formal and stiff through his actions, speaks in a very casual manner to friends, strangers, and even his superiors in the court system.
-It occasionally pulled me out of the game and made me wonder if his dialogue in the original Japanese was also super informal.
+While the original game is written in modern Japanese, making it logical that the team at Scarlet Study would use modern English, this lapse in characterization still occasionally pulled me out of the story.

 Another place where the use of modern speech stands out is the dialogue of Gina Lestrade, a pickpocket who finds herself under suspicion of murder.
-Scarlet Study has her speak in a 19th-Century cockney accent, but modern words are often awkwardly slipped into her dialogue; for example, she refers to Susato as "a chick."
-If you are going to attempt a historical dialect, it should be consistent with the slang of the time rather than borrowed from our own.
+Scarlet Study has her speak in a 19th-Century cockney accent, but modern words are often awkwardly slipped into her dialogue; for example, she refers to Susato as “a chick.”
+Personally, I would have preferred an attempt at a historical cockney dialect, but it hardly hurts my enjoyment of the otherwise delightful character.